-6.2 Mountain Health Trust (MHT) Performance Withhold
+6.2 Performance Withhold

-Beginning July 1, 2014, the Department will place each MCO at risk for five percent (5%) of the MHT capitation payment by withholding that amount from the monthly MHT program capitation paid to the MCO by the Department under Article III, 7.2.
+Beginning July 1, 2014, the Department will place each MCO at risk for five percent (5%) of the capitation payment by withholding that amount from the monthly capitation paid to the MCO by the Department under Article III, 7.2.
 The resulting rate, net of the withhold, must meet actuarial soundness requirements.
 The Department's objective is that the MCO achieve performance standards that enable the MCO to earn the 5% withhold back.